primiano/perfetto-docs/docs/design-docs/api-and-abi.md

     `has_more: true`, to notify the client more responses for the same invocation will follow.

-Here is how a typical data flow looks like:
+Here is how the traffic over the IPC socket looks like:

 ```
 # [Prd > Svc] Bind request for the remote service named "producer_port"